MJ5141/project0/README.md

 * Advance styling
 * DRY principles

+## Things to add in future

+* Add score board
+* Create best of "n numbers of game"
+* Add names and emojis

 ## Game rules

 * The game is played on a grid that's 3 squares by 3 squares.